visualbis/VV-Docs/docs/installation-guide/welcome.md

 > BI Hub is a web-based Visual BI application product.

+BI Hub is a BI Reporting portal with a one-Stop Solution to all your BI content supporting On-prem, Cloud, Self-Service BI and Modern Data Analytics deployment.
+Discover, Consume, Organize, Collaborate and optimize your BI assets using our Unified BI Platform by ensuring Report Governance.

 **Key Features**

 - **Easy access**: Single sign-on BI portal dashboard to all your Analytics Assests in BI Hub.